hkust-nlp/RL-Verifier-Pitfalls/README.md

 ### Training

 As described in our paper, we train using the [DeepScaleR](https://huggingface.co/datasets/agentica-org/DeepScaleR-Preview-Dataset) dataset with prompts from [SimpleRL-Zoo](https://github.com/hkust-nlp/simpleRL-reason).
+The prepared dataset is available at [deepscaler_simplelr](https://huggingface.co/datasets/hkust-nlp/deepscaler_simplelr).
 We extend HybridEngine to support model-based verifiers, enabling GPU offloading during idle periods.

 The training leverages GRPO with Ray and vLLM for acceleration.
 First, launch a Ray cluster:
 ```bash